-- Note 1: The actual use of net proceeds was slower than the adjusted planned use of proceeds up to 31 March 2018 because the progress of PRC and Hong Kong business expansion was slower than expected due to keen competition. - Note 2: The actual use of net proceeds was slower than the adjusted planned use of proceeds up to 31 March 2018 because the progress of expansion of ESG development business of the Group was slower than expected due to keen competition. - Note 3: The actual use of net proceeds exceeds the adjusted planned use of proceeds up to 31 March 2018 as a result of the acceleration of expansion of the Group's in-house team during the year ended 31 March 2018 to cope with the expected expansion of the Group. - Note 4: The timeline of the usage of funding for working capital and other general corporate purposes was not specified in the Prospectus. - The planned use of net proceeds has been adjusted in the same proportion and the same manner as stated in the Prospectus due to the difference between the estimated net proceeds as stated in Prospectus (based on placing price of HK\$0.25 per share) and the actual net proceeds received. - The planned use of proceeds up to 31 March 2018 has been adjusted in the same proportion and the same manner as stated in the Prospectus due to the difference between the estimated net proceeds as stated in the Prospectus and the actual net proceeds received.
+Note 1: The actual use of net proceeds exceeds the adjusted planned use of proceeds up to 31 March 2017 as a result of the expansion of ESG reporting and consultancy and the Group's in-house team was speeded up during the year ended 31 March 2017 due to the increasing demand of the Group's services.

+Note 2: The timeline of the usage of funding for working capital and other general corporate purposes was not specified in the Prospectus.

+- \ The planned use of net proceeds has been adjusted in the same proportion and the same manner as stated in the Prospectus due to the difference between the estimated net proceeds as stated in Prospectus (based on placing price of HK\$0.25 per share) and the actual net proceeds received. - \ The planned use of proceeds up to 31 March 2017 has been adjusted in the same proportion and the same manner as stated in the Prospectus due to the difference between the estimated net proceeds as stated in the Prospectus and the actual net proceeds received.